jeffbauerle/NLP_Twitter/README.md

 # Twitter Data Topic Modeling

 ## Introduction
-Often times people or companies will proclaim certain values but based on their actions society may perceive them differently.
+Often times people or companies will proclaim certain values, but based on their actions society may perceive them differently.

 For example: